-2. The numbers are for SDF regular personnel recruited in FY2018.
+2. The numbers are for SDF regular personnel recruited in FY2019.

-Reference 57 Breakdown of Ministry of Defense Personnel, and Others
+Reference 54 Breakdown of Ministry of Defense Personnel, etc.

-Special Service Regular Service Minister of Defense Authorized Strength Non-Authorized Strength Authorized Strength Non-Authorized Strength State Minister of Defense Parliamentary Vice-Ministers Private Secretary of the Minister of Defense of Defense (2) Senior Adviser to the Minister SDF Personnel of Defense Administrative Vice-Minister of Defense Candidates for SDF Personnel Special Advisers to the Minister of Defense (up to 3) Vice-Minister of Defense for International Affairs Reserve Personnel 4 7,900 Williater of Defense (up to 3) Director General, and others 67 Ready Reserve Personnel 8,075 Administrative Officials, Part-Time Officials Administrative Officials, and others 20,22 Candidates for Reserve Personnel 4,621 and others 27 Part-fille Unicials Uniformed SDF Personnel 247,15 National Defense Academy students National Defense Medical College students GSDF High Technical School students Part-Time Officials
+Special Service Regular Service Authorized Strength Non-Authorized Strength Authorized Strength Non-Authorized Strength Private Secretary of the Minister of Defense SDF Pe Administrative Vice-Minister of Defense Candidates for SDF Personnel Minister of Defense State Minister of Defense Vice-Minister of Defense for International Affairs Reserve Personnel 47,900 Parliamentary Vice-Ministers of Defense (2) Senior Adviser to the Minister of Defense Director, Director General, and others 708 Ready Reserve Personnel 7,981 Administrative Officials, Part-Time Officials Special Advisers to the Minister of Defense (up to 3) Administrative Officials, and others 20,165 Candidates for Reserve Personnel 4,621 and others 27 Uniformed SDF Personnel 247,154 National Defense Academy students National Defense Medical College students GSDF High Technical School students Part-Time Officials

 Notes: 1.
-Number of personnel refers to the numbers specified in the laws and regulations

-2. "Others" in the title includes Minister of Defense, State Minister of Defense, Parliamentary Vice-Ministers of Defense, Senior Adviser to the Minister of Defense, and Private Secretary of the Minister of Defense
+Number of personnel refers to the numbers specified in the laws and regulations (as for uniformed SDF Personnel, the number is the authorized number specified in the laws and regulations) 2.
+"Others" in the title includes Minister of Defense, State Minister of Defense, Parliamentary Vice-Ministers of Defense, Senior Adviser to the Minister of Defense, and Private Secretary of the Minister of Defense